MrDham/OpenTheremin_V4_with_MIDI/README.md

 one of the Member Channels (e.g. Channel 2 for the Lower Zone) and to have Pitch Bend Range set to 48 to be able to control properly a MPE synth.

+However, there is one limitation : The open theremin won't send any RPN message to configure the receiver (the role to configure another device is not taken by the open theremin, intentionally).
+It is up the user to configure the synth with proper settings.
+Activating MPE with with one zone (Lower Zone) and one Member Channel should work properly.
+This point is to be considered particularly when using a DAW.

 ### Calibration and configuration saving

 You can perform calibration with or without saving your configuration (in both cases antennas are calibrated).
 If you save a configuration, it will persist after Power OFF-ON cycle.